 Kaiser Permanente NW plans

-Only employees who live in Clark county or Cowlitz county can enroll in the Kaiser Permanente NW plans.
+Only employees who live in Clark County or Cowlitz County in Washington State, or selected counties in Oregon can enroll in the Kaiser Permanente NW plans.
 If you do live in one of these counties, you have the option of enrolling either in a Kaiser Permanente NW plan or in the UMP Classic or CDHP plan.

 Use the information on this page for help choosing the plan that’s best for you and your family.
 You can find step-by-step instructions for enrolling in benefits on the Integrated Service Center’s website.

 A plan’s network consists of doctors, clinics, hospitals, specialists, and other health care providers.
 By using providers within your network, your health care costs will be significantly lower than if you use providers outside your network.

 To browse each plan’s network or to find a specific provider, either call the plan directly or use the plan’s web search tool.